gusreid/gus-reid/content/about.md

 To this end we play with many methods, drills and techniques, which will improve your mobility, coordination and balance; increase your awareness and reaction time, develop your feeling-awareness and ability to generate feeling-states that have desirable outcomes in physical alignment and expression -  and to generally improve your experience of your body and its relationship to your environment.

 #### Why work with me?
-Well, I'm nothing special.
-I've not achieved anything outwardly spectacular with my body (yet).
-Why is that a good thing?
-Well, I've been in the trenches with my body and mind.
-And at (nearly) fifty years old my body is the healthiest it has ever been, and it is only improving with each day that passes.

-I was born with a musculoskeletal condition called *pectus excavatum*; a whole-body condition that manifests most obviously as a concaved chest.
+I was born with a musculoskeletal condition called *pectus excavatum*; a whole-body condition that manifests as a concaved chest.
 Growing up with this condition made breathing difficult and movement painful.
 I was racked with injuries as a child, and shied away from sports and physical activity.
 I wasn't even remotely athletic until I was well into my forties.

 To distract me from the pain I developed coping strategies like chronic nail-biting.
 I had all manner of ticks and other bodily neuroses.
 As a teenager I discovered drugs and alcohol, and they became my escape.